mfpiccolo/node_template/Readme.md

 `npm run build`

 This will compile your frontend code from `src` and put it into `public` folder.
 It will also minify and copy all the images from `src/images` to `public/images`.
 Be aware that __build__ command reads the `NODE_ENV` variable and based on the setting it builds the appropriate version of your assets.
-Set `NODE_ENV=production` to deploy production version of your code.
+Set `NODE_ENV=production` to build production version of your code.

 You can force production build with `npm run build:prod`.